 Documents related to experience acquired in teaching or in any other working environment are to be assessed by the College.
 Any paid employment deemed relevant shall be used to establish a teacher's experience.
 In general, one year of work experience is equal to one year of experience.
+Certain experiences, such as self-employment, may be recognized if a teacher obtains a sworn statement signed by an individual designated by the College.
 The experience of the teacher is used to determine their salary step (see the next section).